 - ADOT Motorola Flex CAD system TOC dispatchers input information related to freeway incidents (when notified by Arizona DPS) and dispatch of IRU.
-Data is currently not available to others. - Arizona DPS Computer Aided Dispatch (CAD) system data from DPS CAD is not available to other agencies at the time this document was developed. - Chandler Police CAD data is currently not available to others. - Glendale Police CAD data is currently not available to others. - Mesa Police CAD currently integrated into RADS, and available to all partners through RADS and ARIS alerts. - Mesa Fire CAD currently integrated into RADS, and available to all partners through RADS and ARIS alerts. - Peoria Police CAD data is not currently available to others. - Phoenix Fire CAD incident data currently integrated into the Regional Archived Data System (RADS), and available to all partners through RADS and AZTech Regional Information System (ARIS) alerts. - Phoenix Police CAD data is currently not available to others. - Scottsdale Police CAD data is currently not available to others. - SRPMIC Police CAD data currently not available to others.
+Data is currently not available to others. - Arizona DPS Computer Aided Dispatch (CAD) system data from DPS CAD is not available to other agencies at the time this document was developed. - Chandler Police CAD data is currently not available to others. - Glendale Police CAD data is currently not available to others. - Mesa Police CAD currently integrated into and available to all partners through the MCDOT AZTech Regional Information System (ARIS) alerts. - Mesa Fire CAD currently integrated into and available to all partners through ARIS alerts. - Peoria Police CAD data is not currently available to others. - Phoenix Fire CAD incident data currently integrated into and available to all partners through ARIS alerts. - Phoenix Police CAD data is currently not available to others. - SRPMIC Police CAD data currently not available to others.

-- SRPMIC Police and Fire currently coordinating with City of Scottsdale Police, Arizona DPS, and ADOT. - Tempe Police CAD data is currently not available to others but in the future will be available through RADS and ARIS alerts.
+- SRPMIC Police and Fire currently coordinating with City of Scottsdale Police, Arizona DPS, and ADOT. - Tempe Police CAD data is currently not available to others but in the future will be available through ARIS alerts.